Fetal Movement

 What is fetal movement?

 Fetal movements are the kicks, rolls, and hiccups of your unborn baby.
-You may start to feel these movements when you are 20 weeks pregnant.
-The movements grow stronger and more frequent as your baby grows.
-Fetal movements show that your unborn baby is getting the oxygen and nutrients he or she needs before birth.
+You may start to feel these movements when you are between 18 to 20 weeks pregnant.
+The movements become stronger and more frequent as your baby grows.
+You should feel your baby move right up to, and during labor.
+Fetal movements show that your baby is getting enough oxygen and nutrients.
 Fewer fetal movements may signal a problem with your baby's health.

 What can affect fetal movement?

 You may feel your baby move more after you eat, or after you drink caffeine.
 You may feel your baby move less while you are more active, such as when you exercise.
 You may also feel fewer movements if you have obesity.
 Certain medicines can change your baby's movements.
-Tell your healthcare provider about the medicines you are taking.
+Tell your healthcare provider about the medicines you take.
+The position of your baby or placenta may change the baby's movements, or the way you feel them.
+A low level of amniotic fluid can make your baby move less.
+Fetal movement may be reduced when your baby sleeps.

 How do I track my unborn baby's movements at home?

 Fetal movement is most often felt when you lie quietly on your side.
-Your healthcare provider may ask you to count movements for 2 hours.
-He or she may ask you to track how long it takes for your baby to move 10 times.
+Your healthcare provider may ask you to count movements for 2 hours every day.
+Your provider may ask you to track how long it takes for your baby to move 10 times.
 Keep a log of your baby's movements.
+A smartphone application (app) can help you track fetal movement over time.
+Ask your provider which app is best for you.

 What tests can track my unborn baby's movements?